jeremynoesen/CourierNew/README.md

 - Java 8 or higher

 ## Installation
-To install the plugin, download the latest release, put it in your server plugins folder, and start or restart your server.
-This will generate the necessary files for configuration of the plugin, located in `plugins/CourierNew`.
+1. Download the latest release.
+2. Put the jar in your plugins folder.
+3. Start or restart your server.

 ## Configuration
 After running for the first time, the default configs will be generated.
 The main configuration will look like this: